 CBD Oil and Medical Marijuana

 The cannabis plant has been used in a variety of ways for thousands of years, and cannabis and its derivatives are being looked at as a potential therapy for inflammatory bowel disease (IBD), including ulcerative colitis (UC) and Crohn’s disease (CD).
-However, more research is needed—particularly large-scale trials that are randomized and double-blinded, meaning neither the doctors nor the patients know if they are getting the actual treatment or a placebo—before cannabis can be justified as a proven therapy for IBD.1
+However, more research is needed, particularly large-scale trials that are randomized and double-blinded.
+This means neither the doctors nor the patients know if they are getting the actual treatment or a placebo.1

 Why do people with inflammatory bowel disease use medical marijuana?